-Performing surgery in patients with PAPS presents unique challenges, including difficulties in the placement of the eyelid speculum due to enophthalmos and tight eyelids.15 Surgical outcomes can vary depending on the pre-operative PGA used; a review of medical records has suggested a high risk of recurrent IOP elevation up to 2 years post-trabeculectomy in patients who used BIM before surgery compared with LAT, TAFL and TRAV.
-The incidence of DUES associated with different PGAs was postulated to be a factor, with PGA-induced eyelid hardening also hypothesised to contribute to poor prognosis.33
+Performing surgery in patients with PAPS presents unique challenges, including difficulties in the placement of the eyelid speculum due to enophthalmos and tight eyelids.
+Surgical outcomes can vary depending on the pre-operative PGA used; a review of medical records has suggested a high risk of recurrent IOP elevation up to 2 years posttrabeculectomy in patients who used BIM before surgery compared with LAT, TAF and TRAV.
+The incidence of DUES associated with different PGAs was postulated to be a factor, with PGA-induced evelid hardening also hypothesised to contribute to poor prognosis.
+Given that the severity of PAPS can also affect surgical outcomes, and that PAPS is preventable, physicians may consider switching or stopping causative medications to avoid progression to severe PAPS.36

-Avoidance and Management of PAPS
+Prevention and Management of PAPS